- Costa Rica

 Tiger safari in Ranthambhore

 In the colourful desert state of Rajasthan, easily reached from Delhi and convenient to combine with visits to Jaipur and Agra.
 With over 300 types of trees, more than 270 species of birds and approximately 30 different types of mammals; Ranthambhore is packed full with life.
 The reserve derives its name from the hill top fortress which dominates the approach to the park.
 The mixture of lakes, ancient temples and summer palaces, alongside abundant Indian wildlife provide magical photographic opportunities unique to Ranthambhore.
 The varied topography provides a diversity of habitats for animals like the jackal, mongoose, sloth bear, leopard, and of course the tiger.
-It is important to know that vehicle numbers (jeeps and larger canters, divided between pre-allocated routes) have been very strictly limited for several years.
-Booking opens each September and safaris must be pre-booked 90 days in advance to avoid disapointment.
+It is important to know that vehicle numbers (jeeps and larger canters, divided between 10 pre-allocated routes) have been very strictly limited for several years.
+Safaris can be pre-booked a full 365 days in advance to avoid disapointment.
 We first visited in 1997 and over the years have forged excellent relationships with guides, lodge owners and local villages, gaining our guests a truly special experience for their India wildlife tour and bespoke tiger safari

 Tiger safari in Bandhavgarh

 Set amongst the Vindya Hills of Madhya Pradesh.
 One of the most famous parks in India, thanks to the many books, films and articles that have been produced about the charismatic tigers that have made Bandhavgarh their home.The major reason for all the interest is Bandhavgarh's high density of tigers, sightings of Sita, Charger, Mohini, B2 and now generations of their wonderful offspring, will live on in our minds and pictures.
 The Maharaja of Rewa was the last occupier of the fort, and managed the surrounding forest to increase his chances of a good hunt.
 In addition to the tiger it is also possible to see chausingha (small four horned antelope), chinkara, nilgai, sambar, chital, langur and rhesus macaque, birds are a little less abundant (still over 150 species).
-The core area of Bandhavgarh (Tala zone) is a far smaller zone (than Ranthambhore for example), there are increasingly measures in place to limit the disturbance of the tiger’s activities; jeep numbers are now even more strictly limited, must be pre-booked, and are split between three zones with the ‘premium’ Tala zone attracting increased entry fees.
+The core area of Bandhavgarh (Tala zone) is a far smaller zone (than Ranthambhore for example), there are increasingly measures in place to limit the disturbance of the tiger’s activities; jeep numbers are now even more strictly limited, must be pre-booked 120 days in advance, and are split between three core zones and three buffer zones.

 Tiger safari in Kanha